Officer Candidate School: Becoming an Officer

 |0

-This work, Officer Candidate School: Becoming an Officer [Image 2 of 2], by SFC Chad Menegay, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Officer Candidate School: Becoming an Officer, by SGT Benjamin Fair, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT